The 7 Churches (Rev. 1:10-3:21)

 Rev. 3:1-6 "1 And unto the angel of the church in Sardis write; These things saith he that hath the seven Spirits of God, and the seven stars; I know thy works, that thou hast a name that thou livest, and art dead.
 2 Be watchful, and strengthen the things which remain, that are ready to die: for I have not found thy works perfect before God.
 3 Remember therefore how thou hast received and heard, and hold fast, and repent.
 If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee.
 4 Thou hast a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy.
 5 He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels.
 6 He that hath an ear, let him hear what the Spirit saith unto the churches".

-- The Waldensians preserved God's word and truth for centuries during the dark ages.
-They were ardent in their opposition to the Papacy during this time period.
+- The Waldensians had preserved God's word and truth for centuries during the dark ages.
+They were ardent in their opposition to the Papacy and had spread their doctrines into Bohemia in the thirteenth century.

-- John Wycliffe (1324 to 1384) wrote many documents that challenged the authority of the Papacy.
+- John Wycliffe (1324 to 1384) had a significant impact on the developments in Bohemia.
+He wrote many documents that challenged the authority of the Papacy.
 In 1378 He worked on a translation of the bible into English.
 His followers were known as the Lollards.
 Wycliffe is often called the "Morning Star of the Reformation".

-- Jan Hus also refused to accept papal supremacy and was excommunicated in 1410.
+- Jan Hus (1369-1415) also refused to accept papal supremacy and was excommunicated in 1410.
 His followers were engaged in a series of conflicts known as the Hussite Wars, which took place in Bohemia between 1419-1434.
+The armies of Europe launched five separate crusades against the Hussites and were defeated each time.

 Time Period #6 (1449 to 1840 AD): Philadelphia